 Figure 4 identifies the boundary in Colorado for a logical NCA.
 According to BLM, it is logical to expect that the NCA would also include BLM lands in Utah, should it become a reality.
-The proposed NCA in Colorado would contain an estimated 104,000 acres of BLM land, 13 acres belonging to the town of Fruita, Colorado, and 9,000 acres of private land.
+The proposed NCA in Colorado would contain an estimated 118,700 acres of BLM land, 13 acres belonging to the town of Fruita, Colorado, and 9,000 acres of private land.
 This NCA is consistent with the way BLM presently views management, in that program decisions and resource uses are inter-related and not fragmented by a particular program emphasis area or particular designation.
 The NCA is rather solidly blocked BLM land with negotiations presently under way to acquire many of the private inholdings from willing landowners.

 The NCA would include sites that are known to paleontologists not only on a national basis, but also international basis.
 Examples of known sites under intensive management either directly by BLM or through agreement with the Museum of Western Colorado, include: Rabbit Valley Research Natural Area, Stegosaurus, Split Rock, Fruita Paleontological Research Natural Area, Dinosaur Hill, Black Ridge Angiosperm.
+The NCA would include archeological sites that span the entire spectrum of occupation, 10,000 B.C. until Native Americans were moved from the area.
+Both McDonald Creek and the Little Dolores drainage have been identified in the RMP for active cultural resource management.